-Welcome to your Radiotherapy Physics and Technology reading list.
+Welcome to your Radiotherapy Physics and Technology 1 reading list.
 Here you will find the materials to assist you throughout this module.

-Radiotherapy in Practice: External Beam Therapy.
-2nd edn by External beam therapy is the most common form of radiotherapy, delivering ionizing radiation such as high-energy x-rays, gamma rays or electron beams directly into the location of the patient's tumour.
-External Beam Therapy, Second Edition is an essential, practical guide to the use ofexternal beam radiotherapy, highlighting the rapid technological advances made in recent years.
-It provides a firm background to the physics of external beam radiotherapy, taking the reader through the basic principles and discussing issues such as quality assurance.
-Experts within each field then expand upon techniques for treatment delivery within each anatomical site, covering indications, treatment and planning.
-This new edition also includes information on Stereotactic radiotherapy and coverage on the physics of proton beams. xternal Beam Therapy, SecondEdition is an invaluable companion to trainees in medical physics, therapeutic radiography, and clinical or radiation oncology.ABOUT THE SERIESRadiotherapy remains the major non-surgical treatment modality for the management of malignant disease.
+External Beam Therapy by Hoskin, P.External beam therapy is the most common form of radiotherapy, delivering ionizing radiation such as high-energy x-rays, gamma rays, or electron beams directly into the location of the patient's tumour.
+Now in its third edition, this book is an essential, practical guide to external beamradiotherapy planning and delivery, covering the rapid technological advances made in recent years.The initial chapters give a detailed insight into the fundamentals of clinical radiotherapy.
+This is followed by systematic details for each tumour site commonly treated with radiotherapy, covering indications, treatment, and planning.
+The final chapter covers the all important aspect of qualityassurance in radiotherapy delivery.This third edition has been fully updated and revised to reflect new techniques, including details of intensity modulated radiotherapy (IMRT), image guided radiotherapy (IGRT), stereotactic body radiotherapy (SBRT), and proton therapy.Written by experts in each field, External Beam Therapy is an invaluable companion to professionals and trainees in medical physics, therapeutic radiology, and clinical or radiation oncology.ABOUT THE SERIESRadiotherapy remains the major non-surgical treatment modality for the management of malignant disease.
 It is based on the application of the principles of applied physics, radiobiology, and tumour biology to clinical practice.
-Each volume in this series takes the reader through the basic principlesof the use of ionising radiation and then develops this by individual sites.
-This series of practical handbooks are aimed at physicians both training and practising in radiotherapy, as well as medical physicists, dosimetrists, radiographers and senior nurses.
+Each volume in the series takes the reader through the basic principlesof the use of ionizing radiation and then develops this by individual sites.
+This series of practical handbooks is aimed at physicians both training and practising in radiotherapy, as well as medical physics, dosimetrists, radiographers, and senior nurses.

-Call Number: 615.842 HOS + eBook
+Call Number: 616.99406 HOS + eBook

-Publication Date: 2012
+Publication Date: 2019

-Radioisotope Therapy by Radioisotope therapy is an internal form of radiation used to treat cancer; it may be administered orally or intravenously and represents the nearest treatment option to the 'magic bullet', specifically targeting sites of disease whilst sparing surrounding normal tissues.
+Radioisotope Therapy by Hoskin, P.J.
+(Editor)Radioisotope therapy is an internal form of radiation used to treat cancer; it may be administered orally or intravenously and represents the nearest treatment option to the 'magic bullet', specifically targeting sites of disease whilst sparing surrounding normal tissues.
 Radioisotope therapyhas an important role to play in modern medicine, particularly in the treatment of thyroid disease, neuroendocrine tumours, bone metastasis and non-Hodgkin's lymphoma.
 It is found in both the diagnostic setting and in therapy, but recently there has been a renaissance in the application ofradioisotope unsealed sources in therapeutic indications.
 It is an active area of research, with the quest for new compounds that will be specific for therapeutic targets.
 This book is an essential, practical guide to the use of radioisotope therapy, and also includes the background and developmental biology which underpins its use.
 Individual tumours and diseases are explored, with specific focus given to radioisotope treatment options.
 The barriers to radioisotopetherapy, such as ease of access, acquisition of radioisotopes, radiation protection regulations, and cost are also discussed.
 ABOUT THE SERIES Radiotherapy remains the major non-surgical treatment modality for the management of malignant disease, with over 50% of patients receiving treatment at some time during the management of their malignant disease.
 It is based on the application of the principles of applied physics, radiobiology, andtumour biology to clinical practice.
 Each volume in this series takes the reader through the basic principles of different types of radiotherapy, and then develops these by individual sites.
 This series of practical handbooks are aimed at physicians both training and practising in radiotherapy, aswell as medical physicists, dosimetrists, radiographers and senior nurses.